Randula98/ITP-Online-Electronic-Applicant-Management-System/README.md

 This Electronic applicant marketing management system is a web-based application that handles different sections of the company.
-This web-based application contains 8 main functions as Customer Management, Finance Management, HR management, Salary Management, Stock Management, Service Management, Supplier Management and Purchase Management.
+This web-based application contains 8 main functions as Customer Management, Finance Management, HR management, Sales Management, Stock Management, Service Management, Supplier Management and Purchase Management.
 We mostly concerned to find the best solutions to the current situation in the country like transport issues and to reduce the number of customers in the showrooms due to the COVID-19